RangoGM/ccna-labs/10C OSPF Multi-Area (CML + PKT)/README.md

 ---

 ### Notes
+> [!NOTE]
-OSPF requires all non-backbone areas to connect to **Area 0** for inter-area routing.
+> - OSPF requires all non-backbone areas to connect to **Area 0** for inter-area routing.

-ABRs generate **Type 3 LSAs** to advertise networks between areas.
+> - ABRs generate **Type 3 LSAs** to advertise networks between areas.
+> - This lab represents a typical enterprise OSPF design with hierarchical routing and improved scalability.

+> [!WARNING]
-In Packet Tracer, OSPF adjacencies may occasionally fail to update correctly after configuration changes.
+> - In Packet Tracer, OSPF adjacencies may occasionally fail to update correctly after configuration changes.
-If Layer 1-3 checks are correct but routing does not converge, **reloading the affected routers may be required**.
+> - If Layer 1-3 checks are correct but routing does not converge, **reloading the affected routers may be required**.

-This lab represents a typical enterprise OSPF design with hierarchical routing and improved scalability.

 | [⬅️ Previous Lab](../10B%20OSPF%20Elections%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../11A%20HSRP%20Enterprise%20Redundancy%20(PKT)) |
 |:--- | :---: | ---: |